-The only requirement is an ordinary trade license (Gewerbeschein) to be obtained from the municipality in charge, if the import is made on a commercial basis.
+The only requirement is an ordinary trade license (Gewerbeschein) to be obtained from the municipality in charge, if the import is made on a commercial basis and that the importer has a European customs number, the so- called Economic Operators Registration and Identification (EORI), to be obtained free of charge for any commercial participant under customs laws.
 There are some restrictions on products to be imported and their country of origin.
 In general, any product, which would be against public order or in violation of applicable laws, may not be imported.